 A very popular provider, ExpressVPN starts off on the right foot with its location: the British Virgin Islands, outside the Fourteen Eyes intelligence alliance.

 If staying private and secure is your top concern, ExpressVPN has you covered.
 Alongside using military-grade encryption, they never store any of your sensitive data like IP addresses or traffic logs (this is known as a no-logs policy).
 ExpressVPN also excels at keeping your data from leaking to third parties.
 If you’re more interested in using a VPN to access overseas websites, ExpressVPN excels there too.
-They have Netflix UK and US compatible servers and their fast speeds are ideal for streaming in HD.
+They have Netflix UK and US compatible servers and their super-fast speeds are ideal for streaming in 4K.

 The only real downside to ExpressVPN is that it’s quite expensive.

 For a deeper investigation of ExpressVPN, read our ExpressVPN review.

 NordVPN is the fastest VPN for the UK.
 We ran the tests from Europe, connecting to servers in the UK, the US, and Australia.
 Then we calculated the average download and upload speed of each UK VPN.
 You can also find the latest data from our in-house speed testing tool.

 |2.||Surfshark||151 Mbps||56 Mbps||104 Mbps|

 |3.||PrivateVPN||70 Mbps||132 Mbps||101 Mbps|

 |5.||VyprVPN||87 Mbps||20 Mbps||54 Mbps|